onap/ccsdk-oran/docs/guide/developer-guide.rst

 Dynamic configuration - Settings that can be changed at runtime (*application_configuration.json* or REST or ConfigMap)
 -----------------------------------------------------------------------------------------------------------------------
 The component has configuration that can be updated in runtime.
 This configuration can either be loaded from a file (accessible from the container), or using the Configuration REST API.
 The configuration is re-read and refreshed at regular intervals if the file is changed (e.g. using  K8s ConfigMap capabilities).

 The configuration includes:

   * Optional *Controller* configuration, e.g. an SDNC instance (with A1-Adapter)

-    * (If no 'Contoller' is configured, the A1 Policy Management Service will connect direct to near-RT RICs, bypassing the SDNC controller)
+    * (If no 'Controller' is configured, the A1 Policy Management Service will connect direct to near-RT RICs, bypassing the SDNC controller)
   * One entry for each near-RT-RIC (*ric*), which includes:

     * The base URL of the near-RT-RIC
     * A optional list of O1 identifiers that near-RT-RIC is controlling.
-An application can query this service which near-RT-RIC should be addressed for which component (e.g. cells, sectors, locations, etc.).
+An application may query this service which near-RT-RIC should be addressed for which component (e.g. cells, sectors, locations, etc.).
     * An optional reference to the controller to use, or excluded if the near-RT-RIC should be accessed directly from the A1 Policy Management Service.

 For details about the syntax of the file, there is an example in source code repository */config/application_configuration.json*.
 This file is also included in the docker container */opt/app/policy-agent/data/application_configuration.json_example*.

 Configuring certificates
 ------------------------

 The A1 Policy Management Service uses the default security keystore and truststore that are included in the built container.
 The paths and passwords for these stores are located in the static configuration file described above (*application.yaml*), with an example is provided in the source code repository *a1-policy-management/config/application.yaml*

-A default cert and truststore is also included in the A1 Policy Management Service, but should only be used for *mocking* and *testing* purposes.
+A default cert and truststore is also included in the A1 Policy Management Service, but should only be used for *mocking* and *testing* purposes. (ref. file: *ApplicationTest.java*).
-(*ApplicationTest.java*).

-The default keystore, truststore, and application.yaml files can be overridden by mounting new files using the the docker 'volumes' command for 'docker-compose' or 'docker run' command.
+The default keystore, truststore, and application.yaml files can/should be overridden by mounting new files using the the docker 'volumes' command for 'docker-compose' or 'docker run' command.
 Assuming that the *keystore*, *truststore*, and *application.yaml* files are located in the same directory as 'docker-compose', the volumes field should have these entries: ::

    `volumes:`